| Safe Haskell | None |

 Return a quantum data structure of the given boolean shape, with

-every leaf initialized to the undefined dummy value qubit
+every leaf initialized to the undefined dummy value qubit.

 Bindings